mbridak/WinterFieldDayLogger/README.md

 If any of the networked clients presses the 'Generate Logs' button on their screen, the server will be told to generate it's cabrillo file, it will be named 'WhatEverYourClubCallIs.log'.

-Later you can also launche the server with '-l' flag on the commadn line and the server will generate the log and then exit.
+Later you can also launch the server with '-l' flag on the command line and the server will generate the log and then exit.

 # I'm sure there are short cummings

-It's early days, and I've mainly tested the operations with the client logging program and several simulated operators, see file in `testing/simulant.py` Real world use for Winter Field Day in January is hard to come by.
+It's early days, and I've mainly tested the operations with the client logging program and several simulated operators, see file in `testing/simulant.py`.
+Real world use for Winter Field Day outside of January is hard to come by.
 So I'm sure there are a couple of things I forgot, or didn't account for.

 If you are part of a group of linux using Hams, please take this for a spin and tell me what I missed or could do better.
+Like a dry run, to make sure I'm not an idiot.